duburcqa/jiminy/README.md

 Gym Jiminy is an interface between Jiminy simulator and reinforcement learning frameworks.
 It is fully compliant with now standard [Open AI Gym](https://github.com/openai/gym) API.
 Additionally, it offers a generic and easily configurable learning environment for learning locomotion tasks, with minimal intervention from the user, who usually only needs to provide the robot's [URDF](https://wiki.ros.org/urdf) file.
 Furthermore, Gym Jiminy enables easy modification of many aspects of the simulation to provide richer exploration and ensure robust learning.
 This ranges from external perturbation forces to sensor noise and bias, including randomization of masses and inertias, ground friction model or even gravity itself.
 Note that learning can easily be done on any high-level dynamics features, or restricted to mock sensor data for end-to-end learning.

 Gym is cross-platform and compatible with most Reinforcement Learning frameworks implementing standard algorithms.
-For instance, [Stable Baselines 3](https://github.com/DLR-RM/stable-baselines3), [RL Coach](https://github.com/NervanaSystems/coach), [Tianshou](https://github.com/thu-ml/tianshou), or [Rllib](https://github.com/ray-project/ray).
-RL Coach leverages the open-source Machine Learning framework [Tensorflow](https://github.com/tensorflow/tensorflow) as backend, Stable Baselines 3 and  Tianshou use its counterpart [Pytorch](https://pytorch.org/), and Rllib supports both.
+For instance, [Stable Baselines 3](https://github.com/DLR-RM/stable-baselines3), [Tianshou](https://github.com/thu-ml/tianshou), or [Rllib](https://github.com/ray-project/ray).
+Stable Baselines 3 and Tianshou use its counterpart [Pytorch](https://pytorch.org/), and Rllib supports both.
 A few learning examples relying on those packages are also provided.

 Pre-configured environments for some well-known toys models and reference robotics platforms are provided: [cartpole](https://gym.openai.com/envs/CartPole-v1/), [acrobot](https://gym.openai.com/envs/Acrobot-v1/), [pendulum](https://gym.openai.com/envs/Pendulum-v0/), [Ant](https://gym.openai.com/envs/Ant-v2/), [ANYmal](https://www.anymal-research.org/#getting-started), and [Cassie](https://www.agilityrobotics.com/robots#cassie), and [Atlas](https://www.bostondynamics.com/atlas).